 Although hair eventually grows back, it can feel worrisome to find a handful in the shower or a hairbrush.
 “I lost a TON of hair with my last flare, but it’s starting to come back,” shared one member.
 While waiting for regrowth, one woman “got a layered, shoulder-length cut to camouflage bald patches.”
 Another used hair-color spray to “cover small patches.”

 Hair loss can occur for other reasons, such as thyroid disease, so it’s important to discuss this symptom with your dermatologist.

 Although there’s no known cause, researchers believe scalp psoriasis — similar to psoriasis on other parts of the body — occurs when the immune system mistakenly signals skin cells to grow quickly.
 Instead of shedding the excess cells, the body accumulates them on the skin’s surface, forming psoriasis plaques.

 Scalp psoriasis can affect adults and children at any age.
 Stress, smoking, obesity, and genetic predisposition are thought to be risk factors for developing the skin condition.
 “I’ve had scalp psoriasis since age 7, but in my adult years, stress always makes it worse,” said one member.

 Scalp psoriasis can be mistaken for seborrheic dermatitis (dandruff).
 Psoriasis has thicker, drier silvery scales and often extends beyond the hairline.
 Seborrheic dermatitis scales are greasy-looking and white or yellowish, and they attach to the hair shaft.

-The presence of psoriasis on other areas of the body usually helps dermatologists make a diagnosis, although a skin sample for a lab test can confirm it.
+The presence of psoriasis on other areas of the body usually helps dermatologists make a diagnosis, although a skin biopsy for a lab test can confirm it.

 Scalp psoriasis is treatable.
 Treatment options include medications applied to the skin, medicated shampoos, scale softeners, injections, light treatments, and oral medications.